 Irrespectively which way you would choose to explore the desert, I put up a list of important questions to clarify with the organizer and avoid stressful situations in future.

-Let’s be honest – riding a camel can look fancy only in the movies.
-Removing all romanticism, it will be hot and quite uncomfortable, if you ride more than 2 hrs.
+If you go with a local trek, it can lasts from two days to weeks.
+You need to clarify how far is the camping spot from the car dropping point.
+That part you will need to ride on a camel and to be honest, it looks fancy on in the movies.
+The weather will be hot and quite uncomfortable if you ride more than 2 hrs.
 I was enjoying more watching the camels eating while I was on the ground.

 Does everyone get a camel or will you need to share?

-It’s quite challenging to ride a camel alone, but adding another person there will be not comfortable for both you and the camel.
+It’s quite challenging to ride a camel alone.
+Adding another person will be not comfortable for both you and the camel.

 To be honest, every trek should include mattresses, food and water by default.
 Considering local specifics, do confirm these details for your peace of mind.
 You might also want to ask what food will be provided (if you have allergies) and how many times.